gfilicetti/ccai-virtual-agents/README.md

 ### HR Policy Documents
 The `documents` folder contains a series of PDF files describing the HR policies of Piped Piper.

+## Agent Page
+The `agent-page.html` file contains the HTML used for an Agent page.